AmirArdroudi/AmirArdroudi.github.io/content/jobs/VOiD/index.md

 url: 'https://voidgamesstudio.com/'
 ---

-- Worked as a game programmer in this indie studio, my main objectives were to programming gameplay, optimizing codebase.
+- Worked as a game programmer in this indie studio, my main objectives were programming gameplay, optimizing the codebase.
 - Designed environments and improved the gameplay feel.